Katherine Tai: Early life and education

-Tai was born to a Taiwanese American family on March 18, 1974, in Connecticut.
+Tai was born on March 18, 1974, in Connecticut.
 She grew up in Washington, D.C., and attended Sidwell Friends School.
-Her grandfather, Li Hongji, was a member of the first Legislative Yuan of the Republic of China.
-Her parents were waishengren from Jiangsu and Henan, born in Mainland China.
+Her grandfather, Li Hongji, served as a member of the first Legislative Yuan of the Republic of China.
+Her parents were waishengren from Jiangsu and Henan, born in mainland China.
 They relocated to Taiwan in 1949 during the Great Retreat and later immigrated to the United States.

-Tai is fluent in Mandarin.
+Tai is fluent in Mandarin Chinese.
 In 1996, she graduated from Yale University, where she was a member of Pierson College, with a Bachelor of Arts degree in history.
 After college, she taught English at Sun Yat-sen University as a Yale-China Fellow for two years, from 1996 to 1998.
 Tai went on to study at Harvard Law School, where she earned a Juris Doctor in 2001.

 After law school, she worked for several law firms, including Powell Goldstein, Sidley Austin, Baker McKenzie, and Miller & Chevalier, and clerked for U.S. district courts in Washington, D.C., and Maryland.